Wrestling Hillary Clinton: Part II

 Their coach, Coach Sam, was as diminutive as Coach but had been a nationally ranked collegiate athlete and still competed in masters-level judo tournaments.
 He was half Japanese and a bit younger than Coach, and from a distance they were the same height and had a similar stance, relaxed but centered and able to move in any direction at any moment.
 I never heard what they chatted about, because I was too busy getting beaten by the second-string Bluejays.

 I could hold my own on with their third string, but the second string would throw me around with moves that seemed more like judo than wrestling.
 I learned to turn face down in midair instead of being pinned, and they punished me for that by slipping half nelsons on me and pushing my face across the mat until it was rubbed raw and as bright red as the pimples I kept hidden under my t-shirt.
-I learned to fight the half-nelson with pure perseverance, and I quickly learned that whatever brand of fungicide Jesuit could afford, it didn’t sting mat-burn like whatever Coach’s company bought and gave away.
+I learned to fight the half-nelson with pure perseverance, and I quickly learned that whatever brand of fungicide Jesuit used, it didn’t sting mat-burn like whatever Coach’s company bought and gave away.

 My only strength remained a strong crossface and long legs that I’d sprawl all the way back to Clinton high school whenever a Bluejay tried to shoot on me; I’d crossface them and spin behind them and wrap my long arms in a cradle around their neck and one leg.
 I’d clasp my hands and, like most inexperienced wrestlers, try to control them by muscling my arms together.
 It sometimes worked against third string wrestlers, but invariably a second string wrestler would break my grip and escape.